By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 These are some of my favorite (and some of the safest) places to visit in the Dominican Republic.

 Around 95% of Dominicans are Christian and it is a conservative country when it comes to sexual orientation.
-Even though the topic of LGBTQ+ community is a sensitive one, everybody is welcome here.
+Even though the topic of the LGBTQ+ community is a sensitive one, everybody is welcome here.
 LGBTQ+ travelers may face discrimination or hear derogatory comments but are unlikely to encounter violence.
 Public displays of affection should be limited.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-No Comments
+9 Comments